Data Sources & Definitions

 The information on CityTownInfo.com (CTI) is derived from our own research, contributions by site users, and a variety of government and public domain sources.
 Government and public domain sources include:

 - Crime data from the U.S. Federal Bureau of Investigation.
-The data is mostly from 2003.

 - Climate data from the National Oceanic & Atmospheric Administration.